Christmas Bird Count Compiler Resources

 File download:

-This printable handout is for compilers or sector leaders to give to participants on the day of the count.
-This handout covers the basics of what participants will be doing on count day and what data they need to record as they go about counting birds.
+These printable handouts are for compilers or sector leaders to give to participants on the day of the count.
+They cover the basics of what participants will be doing on count day and what data they need to record as they go about counting birds.
 The printable form is set to print two handouts per page.

 Promotional material: Do you have printable posters and social media graphics to promote the Christmas Bird Count?

-Yes, we provide printable posters in English, Spanish and French and social media graphics in English, Spanish and French You can download, print and use these posters to promote the CBC.
+Yes, we provide printable posters and social media graphics in English, Spanish and French.
+You can download, print and use these posters to promote the CBC.
 The social media squares can use used in social media and on web pages.

 This should print on most color printers.
 You will need a PDF viewer such as Adobe Reader, which is free, in order to open and print these posters.